ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring security groups and ACLs for use with VPN (Beta)
+# Configuring security groups and ACLs for use with a VPN server (Beta)
 {: #vpn-client-to-site-security-groups}

 Client VPN for VPC is available to all IBM Cloud users.
 After the Beta period ends, you will be given a time period to migrate your VPN servers to the standard pricing plan to avoid disruption of service.
 {: beta}